leanhhoang2806/cloudkitchen/README.md

 1. Spin up all needed containers
 2. `export PYTHONDONTWRITEBYTECODE=1`
 3. Run the test suite from the command line `cloudkitchen-BE hoang$ pytest src/tests/`

+# Get the token from front end
+1. Login and find the token at